Applied Clinical Research II: Disability

 Tammy Burlis, M02 PHYS THER 655

-Focus will be on the professional skills students need to function in entry-level practice in a variety of settings.
-Students will study licensure, and will participate in lobbying and a mock House of Delegates.
-Skills in serving as an expert witness, a leader, a peer instructor and in clinical instruction will be developed.
-Students will be expected to participate in a service project and activities of the American Physical Therapy Association.
-Cultural and race issues will be actively explored.
+The focus of this course is on professional skills students need to function in entry-level practice in a variety of settings.
+Students study licensure, and participate in lobbying and a mock House of Delegates.
+Skills in serving as an expert witness, a leader, a peer instructor and in clinical instruction are developed.
+Students are expected to participate in a service project and activities of the American Physical Therapy Association.
+Cultural and race issues are actively explored.
 Semester: Spring- annually.
 Prerequisite: Contact Department of Physical Therapy.
 Additional Info: None.

-STATS is a selective course for first year medical students and a student organization for medical students in all years to teach a two-day HIV/AIDS awareness curriculum to students in the Parkway School District and at Wellness Day hosted by Washington University St. Louis.
-Semester: Fall, spring.
+STATS is a selective course for first year medical students focusing on the history and impact of HIV infection and disease in the U.S. and abroad, including the impact on youth in the U.S. STATS is also a student organization for medical students in all years to teach a two-day HIV/AIDS awareness curriculum to students in the Parkway School District and at Wellness Day hosted by Washington University St. Louis.
+Semester: Fall (lectures and teaching sessions), spring (teaching sessions).
 Prerequisite: None.
 Additional Info: None.